NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 ## Accessing The Website

 The N4C website can be accessed from SplashTop with permission from the club director.
-Log into the virtual machine using a student login, and open powershell.
+Log into the virtual machine using a student login, and open Powershell.
 SSH into the server subnet using the website IP address `10.212.0.133` and your developer login.
-If you need a log in, ask the project lead or club director.
+If you need a login, ask the project lead or club director.
 Next, `cd` into the project directory at `/var/www/html`.
-This should bring you to `NCC-Computer-Club-Website` *(case sensitive)*.
-This is the **root** github repository and main focus of the project for developers. `cd` once again into `n4c` to access the actual website repository.
+This should bring you to the `NCC-Computer-Club-Website` folder.
+This is the **root** GitHub repository and the main focus of the project for developers. `cd` once again into `n4c` to access the actual website repository.

 ### Updating The Repository